-The population of Cyprus has increased 21.9% to 840,407 since 2001, according to the official results.
-According to the census, Cyprus currently has 170,383 foreign residents who now comprise 20.3%, or one fifth of the total population.
+The population of Cyprus has increased by 21.9% to 840,407 since 2001, according to the official results.
+According to the census, Cyprus currently has 170,383 foreign residents who now comprise 20.3% or one-fifth of the total population.

-Cyprus is a member of the European Community, a member of the United Nations, the Commonwealth, the World Bank and International Monetary Fund.
+Cyprus is a member of the European Community, a member of the United Nations, the Commonwealth, the World Bank, and the International Monetary Fund.